InesBatista28/Linux-Recycle-Bin-Simulation/TECHNICAL_DOC.md

 > Enables efficient querying of large recycle bins.
 Relies on metadata and `transform_size` for display.
 Complements listing and restoration by helping users locate items quickly.

 ### 4.10. empty_recyclebin
-Permanently deletes items from the recycle bin, either all or by specific ID, with confirmation prompts unless forced.

-> This operation cannot be undone.
-It integrates with metadata management and logging.
-Users should verify contents with `list_recycled` before executing.

-### 4.11. display_help
-Prints comprehensive help information, including usage, commands, options, examples, and configuration details.

-> Acts as the built-in user guide.
-Essential for accessibility, ensuring users can operate the script without external documentation.

-### 4.12. empty_recyclebin
 This function permanently deletes items from the recycle bin, either all or by a specific ID, ensuring complete cleanup when necessary.
 Before execution, it requests confirmation to avoid accidental data loss, unless the `--force` flag is provided, which allows non-interactive or automated cleanups.
 When called without arguments, it empties the entire bin; when provided with an item ID, it removes only that specific entry, updating both the filesystem and the metadata database.